zacchiro/beangrep/README.md

                                   will increase it to INFO, twice or more (e.g., -vv) to DEBUG.
   --help                          Show this message and exit.

   Exit status is 0 (sucess) if a match is found, 1 if no match is found, 2 if an error occurred.

+  Exit status is 0 (sucess) if a match is found, 1 if no match is found, 2 if an error occurred.